Israeli military orders the evacuation of Gaza City, an early target of its war with Hamas

 Israel informed people in Gaza of the evacuation order by dropping leaflets urging “all those in Gaza City” to take two “safe routes” south to the area around the central town of Deir al-Balah.
 Gaza City, it said, will “remain a dangerous combat zone.”

+The United Nations says about 200,000 Palestinians have remained in the hard-hit north, and many say they have nowhere safe to go.
+Most of Gaza’s 2.3 million people are crammed into squalid tent camps in central and southern Gaza.

+Israeli ground troops have pushed into parts of Gaza City in recent days, triggering the flight of thousands of Palestinians trying to escape shelling and airstrikes.
+The past week, the military ordered Palestinians to evacuate from eastern and central parts of the city.
+There was no immediate mass exodus out of the city following Wednesday’s order.
+Many Palestinians have concluded that there is no refuge in war-stricken Gaza.

-In the second straight night of deadly strikes in central Gaza, Israeli bombardment early Wednesday hit four houses in the town of Deir al-Balah and the nearby Nuseirat refugee camp, killing 20 Palestinians.
+The evacuation order came after a series of deadly strikes over the past two days in other parts of the territory.
+Israeli bombardment early Wednesday hit four houses in Deir al-Balah and the nearby Nuseirat refugee camp, killing 20 Palestinians.

 Among the dead were six children and three women, said authorities at al-Aqsa Martyrs Hospital, where the casualties were taken.
 An Associated Press reporter counted the bodies.
 The house hit in Deir al-Balah was located inside the “humanitarian safe zone” where Israel has told Palestinians to flee for refuge.